 • If the write fails, the drive marks the sector as unusable or bad.

 If the pending sector count grows over time or remains high, it is a strong indicator of an impending drive failure.
-Backing up data immediately and replacing the drive is recommended.
+In this case, backing up data immediately and replacing the drive is recommended.

 What Causes Pending Sectors